 \subsection{Clustering in the Consensus Space}

-The next step of the algorithm, after a set $\Instances$ of dominant model instances have been found, is to select a subset of $\Instances$ consisting of instances that represent different model instances and not the noisy observations of the same one.
+The next step of the algorithm, after a set $\Instances$ of dominant model instances have been found, is to select a subset of $\Instances$ consisting of instances that represent different model instances and not noisy observations of the same one.
 We define a model-to-model residual function $\psi: \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}$ measuring the distance of two model instances.

-\customparagraph{Model-to-model residual.} Defining a reasonable model-to-model residual function is a challenging problem.
+\customparagraph{Model-to-model residual.} Defining a model-to-model residual function is a challenging problem.
 In the Multi-X algorithm~\cite{barath2018multix}, it was proposed to convert the model instances to point sets.
 The distance of two instances is the Hausdorff distance~\cite{rockafellar2009variational} of the point sets representing them.
-This solution is however a challenging task since the conversion of geometric models to point sets in a robust manner is unclear in most of the cases.
+This solution is however challenging, since the conversion of geometric models to point sets in a robust manner is unclear in most of the cases.
 Even for homographies, there is a number of cases when this approach simply does not work, see Fig.~\ref{fig:conversion_problem} for examples.
 Instead, we follow the strategy proposed in the T-Linkage algorithm~\cite{magri2014t} to measure the model-to-model residual as the Tanimoto distance of the preference vectors~\cite{tanimoto1958elementary} as follows:

 The preference vector of a model instance $\Instance$ is $v \in [0, 1]^n$, where $n$ is the number of input data points.
 Its $i$th coordinate is calculated as $v_i = 1 - f(\Instance, \Point_i)$, where $f$ is the same loss function as what is used in the previous section and $\Point_i$ is the $i$th point from $\Instances$.
 Briefly, $v_i$ is zero if the point-to-model residual is greater than the inlier-outlier threshold.
 Otherwise, it is from interval $(0, 1]$.
 In this case, the Tanimoto distance measures the overlap of the inlier sets of two model instances where the inlier assignment is done in a smooth manner.
 We will call the domain of preference vectors \textit{consensus space} in the rest of the paper.
-It is important to note that, while the Tanimoto distance is not a proper distance metric over general vector spaces, it becomes one when having only positive numbers or zeros in the vectors~\cite{lipkus1999proof}.
-This property holds in our case.